vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      the offset may saturate at values less than +/- 5V.

 chN-offset-zero
-     The necessary offset to to bring the signal to 0.
+     The necessary offset to to bring the signal to 0 in microvolts (it must be withing the range of chN-offset).

 chN-vref
      The "voltage reference" used for conversion.
 This attribute may be